Did You Know? Understanding Your Raven Content Scores

 This is done though our integration of Copyblogger’s Scribe, which helps users optimize content for SEO.
 Raven also gives you a readability score for your content, including the age level and grade level of the text and your score on various readability tests.

 Let’s take a tour of Raven content scores.
-First, we will need to add content.
+First, you’ll need to add content.

-Navigate to Content > Manager and you’ll see a couple of options.
+Navigate to Content > Content Manager and you’ll see a couple of options.

 Click the Add Content button to write a brand-new piece or paste in an existing piece of content.
 Click the Order Content button to order quality content with a click of a button with Raven’s Textbroker integration.